tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Nyt tapahtumankäsittelijä on nuolisyntaksilla määritelty funktio _() => console.log('nappia painettu')_.
 Kun komponentti renderöidään, ei suoriteta mitään, ainoastaan talletetaan funktioviite tapahtumankäsittelijäksi.
 Itse funktion suoritus tapahtuu vasta napin painallusten yhteydessä. -->
 Now the event handler is a function defined with the arrow function syntax _() => console.log('nappia painettu')_.
-When the component gets rendered on function call is executed, only the reference to the arrow function is set to the event handler.
+When the component gets rendered, no function gets called and only the reference to the arrow function is set to the event handler.
 Calling the function happens only once the button is clicked.

 <!-- Saamme myös nollauksen toimimaan samalla tekniikalla -->
-We can implement resetting the state in our application with this same technique
+We can implement resetting the state in our application with this same technique:

 ```js
 <button onClick={() => setValue(0)}>nappi</button>